What is a tech pack?

 If you’re working with placed / engineered artwork or cut and sew panels, use this trick to mock them up at full scale to make sure they execute correctly in production:

-Here’s an example of a tech pack artwork page for a repeating pattern:
+Here’s an example of a tech pack artwork page for an embroidered logo:

 A Spot for Proto / Fit / Sales Sample Comments